point-source/ufo/README.md

 # UFO Parametric Cutter

 An interactive web-based tool for designing and generating cutting patterns for UFO-shaped structures made from foam board panels.
+Inspired by [Manning Makes Stuff's 48in Flying Saucer](https://manningkrull.com/manningmakesstuff/48-flying-saucer-halloween-decoration)

 ## Overview